Performs a type cast from real number to integer number, which means

 Real Number | The real number to be converted. [required] |

-The return value's standard unit and finalness is identical to the passed ??real-number??
+The return value's standard unit and finalness is identical to the passed ??real-number??'s one.

 None yet.